 A debt burden represents the amount of money you owe and the current cost of financing the debt.
 The cost of financing includes any interest and penalties you pay on a recurring basis during the process of repaying the principal on your loan.

 Generally speaking, a debt burden is described as the amount of money you owe relative to the amount of money it costs you to service your debt.
 In general, the cost of your debt includes interest that you pay, fees for attaining the debt and occasionally, extra fees such as late payment fees, loan servicing fees and annual membership fees.
 For example, a 30-year $100,000 mortgage loan with an interest rate of 6 percent will cost you an additional $115,000 in interest if you make payments for the entire 30 years.

 These additional expenditures affiliated with your debt can make repayment of principal difficult due to the fact that you will typically be repaying interest throughout the lifecycle of the debt itself.
 For some individuals or businesses, the inability to ever begin making substantial progress on debt principal contributes significantly to the creation of a debt burden.

-Types of Debt Burdens
+Assessing Various Types of Debt Burdens

-Governments have debt burdens in the form of publicly held securities such as U.S. Treasury securities and internal debt such as Social Security or state retirement programs.
-Individuals have a more limited scope of debt.
-Each debt you have has the potential to become a debt burden if you do not pay off the loan before fees and interest begin to accrue.
+Governments have debt burdens in the form of publicly held securities, such as U.S. Treasury securities.
+Debt burdens can also take the form of internal debt, which includes programs such as Social Security or state retirement.
+Compared to governments , individuals have a more limited scope of debt.
+That being said, it is crucial to remember that each debt you owe has the potential to become a debt burden if you do not pay off the loan before fees and interest begin to accrue.

 Reducing Your Debt Burden